DarkCloudDOS/darkcloud/emulation.md

 ## Full emulation

-I would once recommend using [DosEMU] (http://www.dosemu.org/)+[FreeDOS](http://freedos.org/), but I see that DosEMU is no longer maintained (see [DosEMU's git](https://sourceforge.net/p/dosemu/code/ci/35054ba7e9f827abff097a5fe5b8d4654b7a84f4/log/?path=) - last commit in 2013).
+I would once recommend using [DOSEMU](http://www.dosemu.org/) + [FreeDOS](http://freedos.org/), but I see that DosEMU is no longer maintained (see [DOSEMU's git](https://sourceforge.net/p/dosemu/code/ci/35054ba7e9f827abff097a5fe5b8d4654b7a84f4/log/?path=) - last commit in 2013).
 The best alternative is using something like [VirtualBox](https://www.virtualbox.org/) (or [GNome's boxes](https://help.gnome.org/users/gnome-boxes/stable/)).

 I think the best documentation on this subject can be found in FreeDOS pages, http://wiki.freedos.org/wiki/index.php/VirtualBox http://wiki.freedos.org/install/